 Do you do a lot of your financial business on the internet?
 Well, now you can check on and pay your state personal income taxes online, too.
 Our new "How Much Do I Owe?" tool makes checking your balance, looking at past activity and paying your state personal income taxes easier and faster than ever!
 Log in now to find out how much you owe.

 It is important that you file by 04/15/2014 even if you are unable to pay in full by 04/15/2014.
 The Oregon Department of Revenue offers payment plans of up to 12 months of equal payments.
-A 5% one time penalty will be assessed on any amount not paid by the 04/15/2014 due date.
-Interest will be assessed on an annual basis of 9%.
-Please submit your tax return as soon as possible and contact our Tax Service Unit to request a payment plan after your tax return completes processing and you have received a billing notice showing the 5% penalty.
+A 5% one time penalty is assessed on any amount not paid by the 04/15/2014 due date.
+Interest is assessed on an annual basis of 9%.
+Submit your tax return as soon as possible and contact our Tax Service Unit to request a payment plan after your tax return completes processing and you have received a billing notice showing the 5% penalty.

 You can continue to make payments up until the time you receive the billing notice when you can contact our Collections Unit at 503-945-8200 and select option 2 or click on the link below to make a payment plan.